josefdigital/forestmq/README.md

 - `examples/python/consumer.py`

-This will demonstrate that the message queue excepts messages pushed in over HTTP to the queue & the consumer script will pop messages off the queue.
+This will demonstrate that the message queue excepts messages enqueued over HTTP to the queue & the consumer script will dequeue messages off the queue.

 ### Options